-Kemah Boardwalk, a restaurant and amusement center overlooking Galveston Bay, is located just 20 miles south of Houston and is one of the area's greatest attractions.
-The 42-acre megaplex not only boasts some of the finest seafood and shopping, but it also offers live musical entertainment.
-Read below to find out all the exciting ways to spend the day (or weekend) on the Kemah Boardwalk.
+Kemah Boardwalk is a restaurant and amusement center overlooking Galveston Bay, located just 20 miles south of Houston.
+The 42-acre megaplex is one of the area's greatest attractions and not only boasts some of the finest seafood and shopping, but it also offers live musical entertainment.
+Read below to find out all the exciting ways to spend the day (or weekend) on the Kemah Boardwalk, as well as what to know before you go.

-Spend 25 exciting minutes on this huge speedboat as it cruises through the Galveston Bay at speeds of up to 40 miles per hour.
+- Boardwalk Beast —Spend 25 exciting minutes on this huge speedboat as it cruises through the Galveston Bay at speeds of up to 40 miles per hour.
 Adult tickets are $20 and children 12 and under are $15.
-Riders must be at least 36" tall.
+Riders must be at least 36" tall, and discounts are available for military members with valid IDs.

-At Stingray Reef, guests can get dive right in (hands only) and touch these fascinating sea creatures as they swim around their habitat.
+- Stingray Reef & Rainforest Exhibit — At Stingray Reef, guests can get dive right in (hands only) and touch these fascinating sea creatures as they swim around their habitat.
 A nearby exhibit features snakes, scorpions, piranhas and tarantulas — though you might not want to pet these guys.
+Ticket prices for this attraction are $5.25 a person, and fish food is available for an additional fee.

-All-Day Ride Passes can be purchased anytime and include all rides except the Boardwalk Beast, Stingray Reef, Midway Games and Arcade.
+All-Day Ride Passes can be purchased anytime and include all rides except the Boardwalk Beast, Stingray Reef, Midway Games and the arcade.

 Prices for the All-Day Ride Passes are: